-The AC input box provides the interface to the AC utility power via a three-phase, five-wire connector with attached power cord.
+Each system and expander cabinet has an AC input box.
+It provides the interface to the AC utility power via a three-phase, five-wire connector with attached power cord.
 The AC input box also contains the main input circuit breaker and fuses, and a power line monitoring port.